maso-soup/maso-soup.github.io/README.md

 One of the largest parts of crypto communities is Twitter.
 Love it or hate, Twitter has become the de facto meeting of most crypto personalities,  a vortex of information, and this is no different for the Cardano community.
 I have listed many accounts that I consider worth the follow to learn more:

-- Input Output Media (@IOHKMedia) - Company that is commissioned to by Cardano Foundation to develop Cardano
+- Input Output Media (@IOHKMedia) - Company that is commissioned by the Cardano Foundation to develop Cardano

 - Cardano Foundation (@CardanoStiftung) - Cardano Foundation